hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 Determined is designed for data science teams.
 As such, I’d recommend creating a user account for each member of the team who wants to use Determined.
 This provides the organizational benefits of associating each Determined entity, such as model experiments and associated training tasks, with the user who created it.

 I have experienced user account creation using both the CLI and the REST API.
-In both cases, it’s a two-step operation: 1) create the user account, and 2) set the password.
 The ***Admin*** privileged user account must be used to create a user account and set the newly created user account password.

 ### Using the Det CLI